drbarq/scootersleuth-mod-2/README.md

 ## USAGE
 To find scooters close to you, first sign into that app by creating a new user.

-By selecting the scooters companies this tells the  🛴🕵🏻‍♂️ Scooter Sleuth 🛴🕵🏻‍♀️  which companies too sleuth.
+Select the scooters that you want by checking and unchecking the respective boxes.
+This tells the  🛴🕵🏻‍♂️ Scooter Sleuth 🛴🕵🏻‍♀️  which companies too sleuth.

 Upon entering the address of your current location we verify it via the MapQuest API endpoint.
 If the address isn't accurate enough we will ask you to try again.